kubernetes/enhancements/keps/sig-storage/3333-reconcile-default-storage-class/README.md

 Any PVs with `pv.spec.storageClassName=""` will be able to bind only to a PVC with `pvc.spec.storageClassName=""`.

-This behavior should be simpler from the user perspective.
+This behavior should be simpler from the user perspective, without the need to change PV admission plugin.

 We plan to re-use the existing `storageclass.kubernetes.io/is-default-class` SC annotation.